hds/hegdenu.net/content/posts/understanding-async-await-3.md

 This is a topic for a whole other blog post though.

-So we won't go into it today.
+So we won't go into it here.

 In part 4, we will look at message passing and channels.